wjzhengsh/hyper-protect-dbaas-for-postgresql/at_events.md

 Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}.
 {: shortdesc}

 The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
-For more information, see the [{{site.data.keyword.cloudaccesstrailshort}} documentation](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started).
+For how to provision the {{site.data.keyword.cloudaccesstrailshort}} service, see the [{{site.data.keyword.cloudaccesstrailshort}} documentation](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started) for more information.
+As the {{site.data.keyword.ihsdbaas_postgresql_full}} service is currently available in the Dallas data center, make sure that you select **us-south** as the region to capture logs.

 ## List of events
 {: #list-activity-tracker-events}